Sjmarf/ember/docs/element_guide.rst

         # Anchored to the top-left of the container
         ember.Button(x=(ember.TOP, ember.LEFT))

-        # Locked to the right with a y position of 200
+        # Anchored to the right, with a y position of 200
         ember.Button(pos=(ember.RIGHT, 200))
     )